 |November 16th to February 15th||March|

 |August 1st to November 15th||December|

 Applications received after the cycle cut-off date will be processed and considered for funding in the next funding cycle, i.e., receipt after February 15th, would mean review in June.

-In making requests, the grantee institution, on behalf of the PI of the parent grant and in cooperation with the applicant individual, must submit the request for supplemental funds directly to the Grants Management Branch (GMB) of the National Institutes of Neurological Disorders and Stroke (NINDS) using the regular mail or email a PDF:
+In making requests, the grantee institution, on behalf of the PI of the parent grant and in cooperation with the applicant individual, must submit the request for supplemental funds.
+It is recommended that the request be sent by either 1) electronic submission via eRA Commons or 2) by emailing a PDF file.

-Electronic Submissions: The NINDS accepts the submission of Diversity Supplement Supplement applications as PDF electronic files.
 Electronic files of the application elements from the PHS 398 application package are available from the NIH Website at: http://grants1.nih.gov/grants/forms.htm.
 The application must be a scanned PDF document so that the appropriate signature of the authorized institutional representative is clearly legible.
-All elements of the application, including elements not available for download from the PHS 398 application package, namely, transcripts, letters of recommendation, etc., should be scanned as PDF files and included in the application as a single PDF file.
-The subject line of the email must contain only the phrase, "NINDS RE-ENTRY SUPPLEMENT APPLICATION PDF”, in all caps.
+All elements of the application, including elements not available for download from the PHS 398 application package, namely, transcripts, letters of recommendation, etc. should be scanned as PDF files and included in the application as a single PDF file.
+The subject line of the email must contain only the phrase, "NINDS RE-ENTRY SUPPLEMENT APPLICATION PDF" - all in caps.

 Review and Award of Applications